 Supports Windows 7 SP1 and higher, supports macOS 10.11 or higher, runs on 64 bit only, and comes in VST2, AU, and AAX formats.

-The combination of precision, tone balance, and aesthetics are the three things that make this plugin a unique tool to have in your arsenal.
+The combination of precision, tone balance, and aesthetics are the three things that make this plugin unique.

 3. MeldaProduction MAutoAlign